pittisl/ProGait/README.md

  - Bounding boxes and segmentation masks of the prothesis user

 #### 2D Human Pose Estimation (HPE)
- - 23 pose keypoints of the target (17 for body and 6 for feet, following the [COCO-wholebody](https://github.com/jin-s13/COCO-WholeBody) keypoints definition)
+ - 23 pose keypoints of the target (17 for body and 6 for feet, following the [COCO-wholebody](https://github.com/jin-s13/COCO-WholeBody) definition)

 #### Gait Analysis
  - Text descriptions of four key components: